gurinderu/Amanita/README.md

 ## Introduction

-This is an implementation of a virtual machine for [WASM specification](https://webassembly.github.io/spec/) using [Truffle framework](https://github.com/oracle/graal/tree/master/truffle)
+This is an implementation of a virtual machine of [WASM specification](https://webassembly.github.io/spec/) using [Truffle framework](https://github.com/oracle/graal/tree/master/truffle)